 After our tour, we walked over to Garbo’s Grill for an amazing lunch.
-The kitchen is housed in an Airstream trailer at the back of a lovely shaded patio with umbrella tables…oh, and lots of chickens wandering around, and an entertaining singer with his guitar.
+The kitchen is housed in an Airstream trailer at the back of a lovely shaded patio with umbrella tables…oh, and lots of chickens wandering around, with an entertaining singer with his guitar.
 The boys got their decadent burgers, and I had delicious shrimp tacos.
 YUM!

 We decided to give Captain Rob a break from the helm, and went on a chartered sunset snorkel cruise.
-There was a boat/jet ski charter company at the head of our dock, so it was an easy decision!
+There was a boat/jet ski charter company at the head of our dock, so it was an easy and convenient decision!
 We left at 4 pm, snorkeled for an hour, got back on board and cruised back to port enjoying the sunset and rum punch!

 Sunset snorkel cruise…oh, and that cruise ship?
 They’re getting fined (per the crew), as they were still there after sunset.

-Friday was the boys last day in Key West, so we spent our time relaxing, taking a few more dinghy rides around the harbor, shopping, grabbed some seafood (oysters were in order!), and of course, the requisite visit to a rum distillery and the infamous Sloppy Joe’s!
+Friday was the boys’ last day in Key West, so we spent our time relaxing, taking a few more dinghy rides around the harbor, shopping, grabbed some seafood (oysters were in order!), and of course, the requisite visit to a rum distillery and the infamous Sloppy Joe’s!